Listen to this article here

 Some members of the community are even advocating starting a new unaffiliated chamber of commerce to better serve Greenwood.

-This piece was updated to include all board members’ political affiliations.
+The piece has been updated to reflect all board members’ political affiliations.
 Thank you for your feedback.